uw-midsun/CAN-Explorer/README.md

 sudo systemctl enable --now redis-server
 ```

-Or if you prefer the old fashioned way...
+Or if you want to start Redis manually,
 ```
 sudo systemctl start redis.service
 ```